Bogoslav Šulek: Early career

-Šulek was a Slovak by birth.
-He was born in Sobotište (Hungarian: Ószombat, (till 1899) Szobotist), in the Nyitra County of the Kingdom of Hungary (present-day Slovakia) where he attended primary school.
+Šulek was born to an ethnic Slovak family.
+He was born in Sobotište (then known as Szobotist), in the Nyitra County of the Kingdom of Hungary (present-day Slovakia) where he attended primary school.
 He studied at the evangelical lyceum in Bratislava.
 He decided not to become a pastor, but was unable to continue his studies in Jena, so he came to his brother in the Croatian town of Brod na Savi in November 1838.
-Soon he made contact with Ljudevit Gaj, the central figure of the Croatian Illyrian movement, and in autumn 1839 started working as a printer for Franjo Župan in Zagreb.
+Soon thereafter, he made contact with Ljudevit Gaj, the central figure of the Croatian Illyrian movement, and in autumn 1839 started working as a printer for Franjo Župan in Zagreb.

 He started writing for Gaj's papers in 1841 and was the editor-in-chief of the illegal paper Branislav, printed in Belgrade, in 1844–45.
 He was the editor of Gaj's Novine Horvatske, Slavonske i Dalmatinske (Newspaper of Croatia, Slavonia and Dalmatia) from 1846 to 1849, Slavenski jug (Slavic South) in 1849, and Jugoslavenske novine (Yugoslav Newspaper) in 1850.
 During the 1850s he wrote many textbooks (e.g. Learning to Read, Children's Primer, Natural Sciences for Primary School, Plant Studies for High School etc.).
 At the same time, he was writing a German-Croatian dictionary.
 He also wrote against the linguistic policy of the linguist and folklorist Vuk Karadžić. Šulek held pro-Yugoslav views.